2005:

 1944:

-In the early morning hours, Allied forces (made up of mostly soldiers from the U.S., United Kingdom, and Canada) invade the Nazi-held Normandy coast of France as D-Day (or the Normandy Invasion) begins.
-"Mickey Mouse" is used as a password for the invasion by the Allied forces.
-Taking part in D-Day is Solomon Hersh Frees (later known as voice actor Paul Frees of Disney's Haunted Mansion fame).
-He will be wounded in action and return home for a year of recuperation.
-D-Day will be the greatest seaborne invasion mankind has ever seen and a major turning
+France as D-Day (or the Normandy Invasion) begins.
+It has been often speculated that "Mickey Mouse" may have been used as a password for the invasion by the Allied forces.
+In particular - it is believed Naval officers gathering for a secret briefing at a southern port used "Mickey Mouse" as a password to gain entry.
+Taking part in D-Day was Solomon Hersh Frees (also known as voice actor Paul Frees of Disney's Haunted Mansion fame).
+He was wounded in action and returned home for a year of recuperation.
+D-Day was the greatest seaborne invasion mankind had ever seen and a major turning point in World War II.

 1952: